Aligning Perception, Reasoning, Modeling and Interaction: A Survey on Physical AI: Physics Reasoning: From Observation to Explanation

-Beyond perceiving object dynamics from massive aggregated data, causal and counterfactual inference represents the most sophisticated layer of physical reasoning, which focus on elucidating how underlying mechanisms that govern observed phenomena enable reasoning about hypothetical "what if" scenarios without direct observation.
-Rather than merely describing temporal event sequences, causal reasoning addresses more fundamental questions such as why events occur and how modifications to underlying conditions would alter seemingly irrelevant outcomes.
-For instance, altering gravitational constants would fundamentally change the falling dynamics of objects, exemplifying the advanced reasoning capabilities required to address such counterfactual queries that transcend pattern matching from observational data.
-Contemporary methodologies in this domain encompass causal graph modeling~\cite{causalmodeling, causalthreads}, intervention-based learning frameworks~\cite{ke2020causalmodels}, and hybrid architectures that integrate neural networks with physics engines or symbolic reasoning systems, as demonstrated in PhysORD~\cite{PhysORD2024}.
-Evaluation of these approaches relies on the development of various physical reasoning benchmarks: the Causal3D benchmark~\cite{causal3D} provides structured data with corresponding visual representations; the CLEVRER-Humans dataset~\cite{clevrerhumans} offers video-based reasoning tasks for causal judgment of physical events with human annotations, addressing the need for diverse event types and natural language descriptions; and the recent PhySense benchmark~\cite{physense} emphasizes principle-based reasoning by systematically evaluating whether large language models can apply human-like physical principles.
-By capturing latent causal structures, this layer provides interpretable, generalizable, and mechanistically grounded reasoning capabilities, representing the pinnacle of visual physical understanding.
+\textbf{Methods.} Beyond multimodal-grounded reasoning, an important next step is to infer the hidden mechanisms behind observed events.
+Rather than only answering questions from perceptual evidence, causal and counterfactual reasoning asks why an event occurs and how the outcome would change under intervention.
+Representative approaches in this direction explicitly model causal structure or intervention effects, instead of relying only on observational correlations.
+Causal graph modeling~\cite{causalmodeling} and intervention-based learning~\cite{ke2020causalmodels} provide general frameworks for recovering latent dependencies from dynamic observations.
+Causal Threads~\cite{causalthreads} further explains state changes through structured causal traces, making the reasoning process more interpretable.
+In more physics-grounded settings, differentiable-physics-based visual reasoning~\cite{ding2021dynamic} combines learned perception with explicit physical constraints to support mechanistic inference and counterfactual analysis.
+Compared with standard multimodal reasoning models, these methods are more suitable when the goal is to identify what factor actually drives a physical event. \del{Evaluation of these approaches relies on the development of various physical reasoning benchmarks: the Causal3D benchmark}\del{~\cite{causal3D}}\del{ provides structured data with corresponding visual representations; the CLEVRER-Humans dataset}\del{~\cite{clevrerhumans}}\del{ offers video-based reasoning tasks for causal judgment of physical events with human annotations, addressing the need for diverse event types and natural language descriptions; and the recent PhySense benchmark}\del{~\cite{physense}}\del{ emphasizes principle-based reasoning by systematically evaluating whether large language models can apply human-like physical principles.}